We have surgeries & clinics available every weekday, which are run from 8.30am - 5.30pm.

 For on the day appointments, patients must ring the surgery between 8.00am and 10.30 am to book an appointment for that day.

-A number of our appointments are available to pre-book by either calling one of our reception team after 11am, or booking directly via the My Health Online service
+A number of our appointments are available to pre-book by either calling one of our reception team after 11am, or booking directly via the NHS Wales App

 The pre book-able appointments are available to book up to 8 weeks in advance.